Eleven solutions to deter cheating in a quiz, test or exam

 Cheating can be a way for students to gain an unfair advantage by breaking the rules during an exam.

-This article shares our top eleven ways to minimize cheating on your tests.
+This article shares our top ten ways to minimize cheating on your tests.

 1. Secure access to your quiz content

-Controlling access to your FlexiQuiz content is a good way to protect your questions and maintain the integrity of your assessments.
+Controlling access to your FlexiQuiz content is an effective way to protect your questions and maintain the integrity of learning content.

-FlexiQuiz is a secure online quiz maker that provides a range of safeguard options for sharing your quizzes, giving you complete control over who can access them and when.
-You can limit availability by setting start and end dates, restricting the number of attempts, or defining how long the quiz remains accessible.
+You can limit availability by setting start and end dates, restricting the number of attempts, or defining how long the quiz remains open.

 Invite test takers to complete your exam by sending a customized email directly from your FlexiQuiz account.